ssu-dmlab/DynamicTriad-pytorch/README.md

 Note that `sample` is reused `batdup` times, which is controlled by a user as a hyperparameter.
 With a reduced `epochs`, the batch duplication can decrease the training time.
 (Of course, there is a trade-off between efficiency and accuracy because the batch duplication could harm the randomness of the sampling, but its effect seems scant as shown in the below).
+If `batdup` is set to `1`, then the batch duplicated version is the same as the original one.

 ## Evaluation results